CPE Configuration

 • The shared secret

-Information About Your CPE Device
+Information About the On-premises CPE Device

 A single CPE object public IP can have up to 8 IPSec connections.

-Route-Based Versus Policy-Based IPSec
+Route-Based Compared to Policy-Based IPSec

 The Oracle VPN headends use route-based tunnels, but can work with policy-based tunnels with some caveats.
 See Encryption domains for policy-based tunnels for full details.